MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 #### **Face recognition**

-Given a face bounding box and a database of faces, it recognizes a face in a scene
+Given a face bounding box and a database of faces, it recognizes a face in a scene.

 You need to populate the directory `/usr/local/bin/database/people` with the photos of the desired people.

 Request from Client:
 ```
 "topic": "FaceRecognition"
+"image": "base64 image"
 "only_face"?: true
 ```